TutorialsSession Hijacking: Everything You Need To Know

 Install an SSL Certificate

 Data transmission happens between the user and the server during a session.
 If the website does not have an SSL certificate, the information is not secure, and hackers can easily read it.
-So, the attacker can take over the login information shared through this non-secure connection.
+Therefore, the attacker can compromise the login information shared through this insecure connection.

-If you install an SSL (Secure Sockets Layer) on your website, the data transmission is encrypted and beyond scammers’.
-Even if someone gets to the encrypted data being exchanged, they will be unable to read and understand this, as they cannot decrypt the information.
+If you install an SSL (Secure Sockets Layer) on your website, the data transmission is encrypted and beyond scammers’ reach.
+Even if someone gains access to the encrypted data being exchanged, they will be unable to read and understand it, as they cannot decrypt the information.

-You can buy an SSL certificate from any popular SSL certificate provider like Comodo, DigiCert, Symantec, GeoTrust, etc. However, you should consider buying an SSL certificate if your site has one domain and multiple sub-domains.
+You can buy an SSL certificate from any popular SSL certificate provider like Comodo, DigiCert, Symantec, GeoTrust, etc. However, you should consider buying an SSL certificate if your site has a single domain and multiple subdomains.

 2. Security Plugins

-Installing security plugins can help you stay protected from hacking.
+Installing security plugins can help protect you from hacking.
 Whenever a hacker sends malware or spiteful code to your site, the plugin’s firewall will alert you about this activity, and you can block it before falling prey to it.

 3. Update and Harden your Website

 Keep updating your website whenever a new update is available.
-If you are running an outdated server software, the hacker may find any vulnerabilities in it and harm you.
-You should use strong usernames and passwords, block PHP execution, etc., to harden your website.
+If you are running outdated server software, the hacker may exploit any vulnerabilities in it and cause harm to you.
+You should use strong usernames and passwords, block PHP execution, and take other security measures to harden your website.

 How Can Users Safeguard Themselves from Cookie Stealing?